containerbuildsystem/osbs-docs/docs/admins.rst

 and/or **explicit builds**.
 In the example above, there are 4 nodes that allow such builds.

-Providing the osbs-client logs in the Koji task should give users a better understanding of any delays due to scheduling.
+The log file, *osbs-client.log*, in a Koji task gives users a better understanding of any delays due to scheduling.